manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/CONTRIBUTING.md

 to collect the API from {{ cookiecutter.project_name }}.
 This makes the process
-of providing API details to users much more efficient, but mkdocstrings does not make the process completely automatic.
+of providing API details to users more configurable, but on the other hand
+`mkdocstrings` does not make
+the process completely automatic.
 Thus,
 contributors are required to understand